TRAINING LEGS WITH KNEE PAIN

 I follow this with another favorite with an athletic carryover, the Dumbbell Bulgarian Split Squat Hop.
 I’m adding the slight hop to the split squat for an additional acceleration component.

-In this split squat position I don’t feel a lot of pain in my knees because my weight is traveling down and back.
-Any time I try to move my weight down and forward, such as in a forward-stepping lunge, it bothers my knees.
+In this split squat position I don’t feel a lot of knee joint pain because my weight is traveling down and back.
+Any time I try to move my weight down and forward, such as in a forward-stepping lunge, I get knee pain.
 But if I can go backward, as I do in a Bulgarian Split Squat, I don’t feel the pain as much.

 I’m using 65 lb dumbbells here.
 We really want to explode up as fast as we can on these.
 It’s really more about acceleration because I can’t move those 65’s all that fast.
 I’ll perform these to failure.

-You can maximize the work on the quads and hamstrings and make it even more explosive by immediately dropping into a bodyweight version of this after reaching failure.
+You can maximize the work on the quads and hamstring muscles and make it even more explosive by immediately dropping into a bodyweight version of this after reaching failure.

 So next I’ll drop the weights and do some faster Bodyweight Bulgarian Split Squat Hops to failure.